-Fort Lyon Canal Company ("FLCC") Shares - The Arkansas River water rights are represented by 21,782 shares of the FLCC, which is a non-profit mutual ditch company established in the late 1800's that operates and maintains the 110 mile Fort Lyon Canal between La Junta, Colorado and Lamar, Colorado.
+Fort Lyon Canal Company ("FLCC") Shares - The Arkansas River water rights are represented by 18,656 shares of the FLCC, which is a non-profit mutual ditch company established in the late 1800's that operates and maintains the 110 mile Fort Lyon Canal between La Junta, Colorado and Lamar, Colorado.
 The shares in the FLCC represent the amount of water the Company owns in the Fort Lyon Canal.

-Pursuant to the Arkansas River Agreement, the Company pledged to HP A&M: (i) one-half of the FLCC shares purchased by the Company, (ii) all shares of FLCC hereafter issued to the Company by means of any dividend or distribution in respect of the shares pledged hereunder (together with the shares identified in (i), the "Company's Pledged Shares"), (iii) the certificates representing the Company's Pledged Shares, (iv) the land associated with the water represented by the Company's Pledged Shares, and (v) all rights to money or property which the Company now has or hereafter acquires in respect of the Company's Pledged Shares.
+Pursuant to the Arkansas River Agreement, the Company pledged to HP A&M: (i) one-half of the FLCC shares purchased by the Company, (ii) all shares of FLCC hereafter issued to the Company by means of any dividend or distribution in respect of the shares pledged thereunder together with the shares identified in (i), the "Company's Pledged Shares", (iii) the certificates representing the Company's Pledged Shares, (iv) the land associated with the water represented by the Company's Pledged Shares, and (v) all rights to money or property which the Company now has or hereafter acquires in respect of the Company's Pledged Shares.
 This pledge agreement will terminate upon payment of the Tap Participation Fee.

-Arkansas River Land - The Company owns approximately 16,700 acres of real property which is being used for agricultural purposes and was acquired from HP A&M in 2006 in connection with the water acquisition described above.
+Arkansas River Land - The Company owns approximately 14,900 acres of real property which is being used for agricultural purposes and was acquired from HP A&M in 2006 in connection with the water acquisition described above.
 The land is located in the counties of Bent, Otero and Prowers in southern Colorado.
 The Company also owns certain contract rights, tangible personal property, mineral rights, and other water interests related to the Arkansas River water and land.

-The land owned by the Company is divided into 80 separate properties, each of which is being leased to area farmers.
+The land owned by the Company is divided into separate properties, each of which is being leased to area farmers.
 Most of the operating leases expire on December 31, 2014, while the remaining leases have a variety of expiration dates.
-Pursuant to a property management agreement between HP A&M and the Company (the "Property Management Agreement"), HP A&M had the right to pursue leasing of the land and Arkansas River water to interested parties with all lease income associated with leasing the land and Arkansas River water, together with all costs associated with these activities, being the sole opportunity and obligation of HP A&M. The Property Management Agreement's initial term expired on August 31, 2011 and beginning September 1, 2011, the Property Management Agreement entered into the "Extended Term" which could extend the Property Management Agreement util September 2014 at the latest.
-During the Extended Term, HP A&M was to continue to manage the leases and receive all lease payments from the lesses as a management fee.
-Beginning September 1, 2011, until the Property Management Agreement was terminated the Company allocated 26.9% (calculated pursuant to the Property Management Agreement based on consideration paid to HP A&M since the signing of the Arkansas River Agreement) of the net revenues paid to HP A&M (which is the lease payments HP A&M retains less express for employees, reasonable overhead and actual expresses paid to manage equal to all lease income and contractually HP A&M had the risk of loss on the leases), the lease income and management fees are reflected on a net basis throughout the initial and Extended Terms of the Property Management Agreement until termination on August 3, 2012.
+Beginning September 1, 2011, until the Property Management Agreement was terminated in 2012, the Company allocated 26.9% (calculated pursuant to the Property Management Agreement based on consideration paid to HP A&M since the signing of the Arkansas River Agreement) of the net revenues paid to HP A&M (which is the lease payments HP A&M retained less expenses for employees, reasonable overhead and actual expenses paid to manage the farm leases) against the Tap Participation Fee liability.

 The Property Management Agreement was terminated on August 3, 2012 due to defaults by HP A&M on certain promissory notes secured by deeds of trust on the Company's land and water.
-On July 23, 2012, the Company notified all the farm lessees that HP A&M had notified the Company that HP A&M intended to default on its obligations under the promissory notes issued by HP A&M to purchase farms and water rights in the Fort Lyon Canal system.
-The lessees were informed that all lease payments would be billed directly by and paid directly to the Company from the date of the notice forward.
+On July 23, 2012, the Company notified all the farm lesses that HP A&M had defaulted on its obligations.
+The lesses were informed that all lease payments would be billed directly by and paid directly to the Company from the date of the notice forward.
 All other terms of the leases remained unchanged.
 Under the farm lease agreements, the farmers are billed twice a year in November and March.
-The Company received lease income from farm leases of approximately \$1,241,900 and \$71,100 (recorded as revenue for fiscal 2013 and other income for fiscal 2012) for the fiscal years ended August 31, 2013 and 2012, respectively.
+The Company received lease income from farm leases of approximately \$1,068,000, \$1,241,900 and \$71,100 (recorded as revenue for fiscal 2014 and 2013 and other income for fiscal 2012) for the fiscal years ended August 31, 2014, 2013 and 2012, respectively.
 The allocation of 26.9% of the net revenues against the Tap Participation Fee, the termination of the Property Management and the defaults by HP A&M are described in greater detail in Note 7 - Long-Term Debt and Operating Lease.